Frequently Asked Questions

 The site meets a range of other important selection criteria including:

-o flood and bushfire exclusion zones,
+o flood and bushfire zones,

 o capacity for future expansion,